Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_111_nohf.md

 * Optimal Utilization of Resources

-For a detailed discussion on the qualitative factors which form the basis for computing the price, please refer to sections titled " *Business Overview* " beginning on page 130 of the Draft Red Herring Prospectus.
+For a detailed discussion on the qualitative factors which form the basis for computing the price, please refer to sections titled "Business Overview" beginning on page 130 of the Draft Red Herring Prospectus.

 QUANTITATIVE FACTORS

 Information presented below is derived from our Company's Restated Consolidated Financial Statements prepared in accordance with IND AS.
 Some of the quantitative factors, which form the basis for computing the price are as follows:

 1. Basic and Diluted Earnings Per Share (EPS):